Hany-Raaj/Stopwatch/README.md

 * Then type - npm start.

 ## Run
 When you type - **"npm start"** normally open this project on your web browser.
-If it is take more time you can write - http://localhost:3000 on your web browser.
+If it takes more time you can write - http://localhost:3000 on your web browser.